Çiğdem Balım Harding

-Çiğdem Balım Harding is a senior lecturer at Indiana University.
-Balım is also the director of graduate studies and as the director of language instruction in the Department of Near Eastern Languages and Cultures.
+Çiğdem Balım is Senior Lecturer Emerita at the Center for the Study of the Middle East at Indiana University.
+Balım was the Associate Director of the Center.
+She also acted as the director of graduate studies and as the director of language instruction in the Department of Near Eastern Languages and Cultures.

-Çiğdem Balım received her B.A. at Hacettepe University in 1974 and her Ph.D. at the University of Washington in 1979.
+Balım received her B.A. at Hacettepe University in 1974 and her Ph.D. at the University of Washington in 1979.